 Zhongyuan Zhao received the B.S. degree in Electronic Information Engineer from Harbin Institute of Technology in 2012.
 He is a PhD student in ECE at the Shanghai JiaoTong University.

-He is currently a visiting student in Georgia Tech hosted by professor Tushar Krishna.
+He was a visiting student in Georgia Tech hosted by professor Tushar Krishna from Aug 2017 to Aug 2018.

 Zhongyuan’s research focuses on compiler and architecture design for merging computing system such as reconfigurable computing system and DNN accelerators.